xen0vas/xen0vas.github.io/_posts/2021-02-18-cloudme-v1-11-2-dep-bypass-using-rop-gadgets.md

 ```

 <p align="justify">
-As we see above, we have landed precisely into our placeholder at **"BBBBB"**.
-At this point we are ready to start building the ROP chain to bypass DEP, but before doing this we will search for gadgets to dynamically load the address of **VirtualProtect** function.
+As we see above, we have landed precisely into our placeholder at <b>"BBBBB"</b>.
+At this point we are ready to start building the ROP chain to bypass DEP, but before doing this we will search for gadgets to dynamically load the address of <b>VirtualProtect</b> function.
 </p>